 Well, these "publinets" (internet access) are not air conditioned and my brain gets tired typing on these keyboards.
 There are more details to divulge, but perhaps after I get home to my own computer I can write more.
 Today we spent the morning wandering around the medina in Kairouan.
-It a beautiful medina and Kairouan is particularly known for its carpets ... carpet makers are concentrated here and there are many "carpet houses."
+It a beautiful medina, and Kairouan is particularly known for its Berber carpets ... carpet makers are concentrated here inside many "carpet houses."
 We were told we should experience this, so we did, and it's a whole ritual where you walk in and are served mint tea, survey the carpets, watch a woman working at her loom (far, far slower than the Chinese villager working at hers by the same method), then you sit down on benches in a large room and they role out carpet after carpet for you to consider.
 They are certainly beautiful.
 And it's a hard sell, but the carpeteers, if I may call them, also know that many tourists are not there to buy, so you just need to be firm.